Dinesh Karthik: Comeback

+Though there was speculation Karthik would return to the national team after a strong showing at the IPL in 2024, he ended up not being selected and subsequently retired after the season in 2024.

 Commentary career

 Dinesh Karthik was part of the commentary team during India-England T20I and ODI series held in March 2021.
 He made his debut behind the mic for the official broadcasters of England and Wales Cricket Board.
 On 12 March 2021, Sky Sports announced that Karthik would be part of their commentary team for the inaugural season of the Hundred.
 Dinesh Karthik and former captain Sunil Gavaskar were also the only two Indians to be included in the ICC's on-ground commentary panel for the inaugural ICC World Test Championship final between India and New Zealand in Southampton.
 Dinesh Karthik was also part of the commentary team during England-Sri Lanka T20I and ODI series held in July 2021.